dev-intellisoft/languee/README.md

 console.log(t(`Hello World`)) // this will print "Olá mundo!" because my locale is pt_BR
 ```

-You also can change my computer locale for another one simply
+You can also change computer locale for another one simply
 calling "setLocale" function

 For example: